twonote/radosgw-admin4j/README.md

 [![Javadocs](https://www.javadoc.io/badge/io.github.twonote/radosgw-admin4j.svg)](https://static.javadoc.io/io.github.twonote/radosgw-admin4j/1.1.0/index.html?org/twonote/rgwadmin4j/RgwAdmin.html)

 # About
 radosgw-admin4j is a Ceph object storage admin client that allows provisioning and control of a Ceph object storage deployment.
-This includes support for user/subuser management, quota management, usage report, bucket/object management, etc.
+Features include user/sub user management, quota management, usage report, bucket/object management, etc.

 # Highlight
-* **Fully support all [operations](http://docs.ceph.com/docs/master/radosgw/adminops/)** includes **subuser**, **quota** and more in the least Ceph version.
+* **Fully support all [operations](http://docs.ceph.com/docs/master/radosgw/adminops/)** includes **sub user**, **quota** and more in the least Ceph version.
 * An easier way to manage radosgw.
 Avoid troubles when working with radosgw admin APIs, especially that docs are a bit confusing and inconsistent with the code base.
 * Quality and compatibility - [Continuous Integration](https://travis-ci.org/twonote/radosgw-admin4j) and tests against the least stable Ceph version (**Luminous**/**Mimic** currently.
-Krakan and previous should also works.)
+Kraken and previous should also work.)
 * Contributor friendly - typical contribution process, no wired policies, all contributions are welcome!

 # Start using